grafana/mimir/docs/sources/operators-guide/tools/mimirtool.md

   http_listen_port: 80
 ```

-> **Note:** `server.http_listen_port` is included as a precaution.
+> **Note:** As a precaution,`server.http_listen_port` is included.
 The default value in Grafana Mimir changed from 80 to 8080.
-The tool will output the value with the old default unless the port is explicitly set in the input configuration.
+Unless you explicitly set the port in the input configuration, the tool outputs the old default value.

 `mimir.flags`: